-4. Economic Development Subject Detail Delegated by: Delegated to: Business Start -Up Grants.
+Subject Detail Delegated by: Delegated to: Business Start -Up Grants.
 To approve Business Start-Up Grants of up to £1,000 per individual applications.
 Cabinet/Leader.
 Head of Planning and Regeneration.
 Farmers' Markets.
 To determine applications for consent for Farmers' Markets.
 Cabinet/Leader.
 Head of Planning and Regeneration in consultation with the Executive/ Leader and Deputy Executive/Leader.
 Financial Assistance to Small Businesses.
 To determine applications for grants of up to £500.
-Cabinet/ Leader.
-Cabinet/ Leader.
+1. Cabinet/ Leader.
 Head of Planning and Regeneration.
-Head of Planning 2.
-To determine applications for grants of between £500 and £1,000. and Regeneration in consultation with the relevant Portfolio Holder.
+To determine applications for grants of between £500 and £1,000.
+2. Cabinet/ Leader.
+Head of Planning and Regeneration in consultation with the relevant Portfolio Holder.
 Markets.
 1. To approve events to be held.
 1. Cabinet/ Leader.
 Head of Planning and Regeneration.
 2. To let stalls.
 2. Cabinet/ Leader.
 2. Head of Planning and Regeneration.

 5. Heritage

 Subject Detail Delegated by: Delegated to:

-Local Heritage List To administer the Local Heritage List for Bromsgrove; To approve draft selection criteria and final lists Council 1.
-Head of Planning and Regeneration 2.
-Head of Planning and Regeneration following consultation with the Portfolio Holder for Planning.
+Local Heritage List To administer the Local Heritage List for Bromsgrove; To approve draft selection criteria and final lists Council on Head of Planning and Regeneration Head of Planning and Regeneration following consultation with the Portfolio Holder for Planning.